 Ashley Haywood is a writer, researcher and poet, with work published and performed in Australia and overseas.
 She holds a PhD in Creative Research on semiotics and creativity.
-She also holds two First-Class Honours degrees in Creative Writing and Biological Sciences.
+She also holds First Class Honours degrees in Creative Writing and Biological Sciences.
 Ashley’s interests often move in the art-science nexus.

 2009 – 2015 | Doctor of Philosophy